Degis-Insurance/SmartContract-StyleGuide/HardhatStyleGuide.md

 The braces denoting the body of any component, function, if-statements and loops should:

-* open on the same line as the declaration
+* open on the same line as the declaration.
 * close on their own line at the same indentation level as the beginning of the declaration.
 * The opening brace should be preceded by a single space.
 ```